pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/README.md

 Corpora may also come from repositories of language resources, such as [META-SHARE](http://www.meta-share.eu) and [CLARIN](http://www.clarin.eu), or discipline-specific repositories, or uploaded by users for processing with TDM tools/services at their own personal workspace.

-Corpora uploaded in OpenMinTeD in this way do not have to be composed of scholarly publications.
+Corpora uploaded in OpenMinTeD in this way do not have to be composed of scholarly works.
 Examples include reference corpora \(i.e. corpora deemed representative of general language or a sublanguage usage\), news corpora, collections of domain-specific texts, such as manuals, etc. as well as annotated corpora, such as treebanks, morphologically tagged golden corpora etc. These corpora are not targeted as source of mining but can be _**used for training components**_ \(e.g. train a language model\) or for evaluating their performance or for ancillary purposes.